longy2k/obsidian-bmo-chatbot/README.md

 -   `/ref on | off` - Turn on or off reference current note.
 -   `/append` - Append current chat history to current active note.
 -   `/save` - Save current chat history to a note.
+-   `/load` - List or load a chat history.
 -   `/clear` or `/c` - Clear chat history.
 -   `/stop` or `/s` - Stop fetching response.